 The Discovery Room is looking for volunteers who are outgoing, scientifically-minded, and kid-friendly.
 The position involves facilitating the use of the room for visitors of all ages, basic exhibit maintenance tasks, greeting visitors, and controlling the flow of traffic in and out of the space.

-Currently, we are in need of volunteers for the following shifts:
+Currently, we are in need of volunteers for the following shifts, with a special focus on August availability and beyond:

 Our weekend volunteers work one shift every other week.
 A one-year commitment is required.